kahlan/kahlan/docs/README.md

 });
 ```

 * `describe`: generally contains all specs for a method.
-Using the class method's name is probably the better option for a clean description.
+Using the class method's name is probably the best option for a clean description.
-* `context`: is used to group tests realated to a specific use case.
+* `context`: is used to group tests related to a specific use case.
 Using "when" or "with" followed by the description of the use case is generally a good practice.
 * `it`: contains the code to test.
 Keep its description short and clear.

 ### Setup and Teardown

-As the name implies the `beforeEach` function is called once before **each** spec contained in a `describe`.
+As the name implies, the `beforeEach` function is called once before **each** spec contained in a `describe`.

 ```php
 describe("Setup and Teardown", function() {